-The field of androgen excess research, particularly the study of polycystic ovary syndrome and its relationship to metabolic abnormalities, grew exponentially during the 1990s.
+The field of androgen excess research, particularly the study of polycystic ovary syndrome (PCOS) and its relationship to metabolic abnormalities, grew exponentially during the 1990s.
 This was associated with an increased awareness of the disorder among patients and the general public, the increasing degree of collaboration among investigators from different disciplines, and pharmaceutical interests, which as a result drove specific research in this area.
 As it became evident that the number of patients with androgen excess represented a significant fraction of the population, and as the number of investigators in this area was growing rapidly, the need for an androgen excess investigator-initiated society became increasingly evident.

-On June 20, 2002 in San Francisco, CA, in conjunction with the 84th Annual Meeting of the Endocrine Society, the second organizational meeting was held.
+On June 20, 2002 in San Francisco, California, in conjunction with the 84th Annual Meeting of The Endocrine Society, the second organizational meeting was held.
 At this crucial meeting, attended by over 50 investigators, the bylaws of the organization were ratified, the name of the organization approved, and the first election of officers of the Society was completed, with all individuals present voting.
-Dr. John E. Nestler was elected the first President of the Society.
+Dr. John Nestler was elected the first President of the Society.
 Other inaugural officers of the Society included Drs.
-Ann E. Taylor, Andrea Dunaif, David Ehrmann, Walter Miller, Stephen Franks, and Richard Legro.
+Ann Taylor, Andrea Dunaif, David Ehrmann, Walter Miller, Stephen Franks, and Richard Legro.
 The Board subsequently named Dr. Ricardo Azziz as the first Executive Director of the Society.

-Because PCOS represents the main androgen excess disorder, in November 2007, the overwhelming majority of active members voted to change the name of the Society to the current name of: ANDROGEN EXCESS AND PCOS SOCIETY.
+Because PCOS represents the main androgen excess disorder, in November 2007, the overwhelming majority of active members voted to change the name of the Society to the current name of: Androgen Excess and PCOS Society.